Ashlawn: History

+The Ashlawn property was originally part of a 1200 acre parcel purchased by Joseph and Jacob Perkins.
+Joshua Perkins was born in 1740.
+He served in the Connecticut state legislature in 1789 and 1801.
+In 1825, he deeded 400 acre including the house to his son Charles Perkins.
+Joshua died in 1833 at age 93.

 Construction

-Ashlawn, named for the ash trees that once sat in front of the house, is also known as the Joshua Perkins House, after its first owner.
+Ashlawn was named for the ash trees that once sat in front of the house.
+It is also known as the Joshua Perkins House after its first owner.

 Ashlawn is described by the National Register of Historic Places as a "late 18th-century, 2-story, central-hall frame farmhouse with a pitched and end gable overhang."
-The date of construction, both of the main house and its older ell, is unknown, as is the architect.
+The date of construction is unknown, as is the architect.
 The house rests upon a fieldstone foundation with dressed stone; the cellar of the house has notches in stone that are believed to have been for the "cool storage of foods".
 The register lists the architecture as being Georgian.

 The five-bay front facade has two flat Doric pilasters and two more pilasters, located off the central bay support the broken base pediment.
 The original door was replaced with a 19th-century door that has a 20-pane fanlight and is flanked by two flat pilasters that support the broken base pediment over the door.
 The main house originally had two-chimney design and another chimney was added to the east wall for a 20th-century furnace.
 Most of the windows in the house were replaced in the 19th century with 2-over-2 sash, except for two attic windows of each end of the gable which retain the smaller paned sashes.
 The house includes an earlier 1 1/2-story ell in the rear that appears to have been a two-room central chimney structure that was integrated into the design of the main house and built in the second quarter of the 18th century.
 The chimney was replaced in the 19th century.
 A storage shed also sits behind the house.
 The property also had a dairy barn that was rebuilt following its destruction in the 1938 New England hurricane.